-- 1) A system releases 100 kJ of heat while 80 kJ of work is done on the system.
-Calculate the change in internal energy.
-(Ans: $\Delta U = 20 \text{ kJ}$ ) - 2) When two objects are said to be in thermal equilibrium? - 3) The science of measuring temperatures is called as? - 4) State zeroth law of thermodynamics. - 5) What is energy associated with the random, disordered motion of the molecules of a system called as? - 6) A group of objects that can form a unit which may have the ability to exchange energy with its surrounding is called what? - 7) On what basis a thermodynamic system can be classified? - 8) What is a thermodynamic process? - 9) Define heat. - 10) What is the internal energy of the system, when the amount of heat Q is added to the system and the system does not do any work during the process? - 11) When does a system lose energy to its surroundings and its internal energy decreases? - 12) State first law of thermodynamics. - 13) What are heat engines? - 14) write an equation for the efficiency of the Carnot engine.
+- 1) When two objects are said to be in thermal equilibrium? - 2) The science of measuring temperatures is called as? - 3) State zeroth law of thermodynamics. - 4) What is energy associated with the random, disordered motion of the molecules of a system called as ? - 5) A group of objects that can form a unit which may have ability to exchange energy with its surrounding is called what? - 6) On what basis a thermodynamic system can be classified? - 7) What is a thermodynamic process? - 8) Define heat. - 9) What is the internal energy of the system, when the amount of heat Q is added to the system and the system does not do any work during the process? - 10) When does a system lose energy to its surrounding and its internal energy decreases? - 11) State first law of thermodynamics. - 12) A system releases 100 kJ of heat while 80 kJ of work is done on the system.
+Calculate the change in internal energy. $(Ans: \Delta U = 20 \text{ kJ})$